 Ethnographic Research – Project Objectives

-As BankOne grew by acquisition over the years before being bought by JP Morgan Chase, their customer service management team needed to make a decision regarding development of a new platform for customer service representatives.
-With multiple systems, different account number configurations and legacy systems on green screens, we were tasked with helping the decision makers understand how to move forward with one of two options – either quick fixes or, develop a whole new system.
+As BankOne grew by acquisition over the years before being bought by JP Morgan Chase, their customer service management team needed to make a decision regarding the development of a new platform for customer service representatives.
+With multiple systems, different account number configurations, and legacy systems on green screens, we were tasked with helping the decision-makers understand how to move forward with one of two options – either quick fixes or, develop a whole new system.

 We were asked to quantify findings by analyzing the costs of lost productivity so that the cost of developing a new CSR platform could be justified if our conclusions led to this recommendation.

 Since ethnographic research is about observing people in a natural setting, our team spend three days at a large CSR center in Missouri.
 We sat with 12 customer service folks and were able to listen to each of their incoming calls for an hour.
 We also followed up by asking for ratings of specific systems to further understand key pain points.

 This approach allowed us to gain a perspective on the following: